 In his book, “Habits for Our Holiness: How the Spiritual Disciplines Grow Us Up, Draw Us Together, and Send Us Out,” and a similar Bible study, Nation directs believers in ways in which they may grow in Christlikeness.

 Spiritual disciplines are, themselves, emblematic of the balance of trusting God for one’s salvation and righteousness while still working out salvation with great reverence and respect.
-Nation references 2 Timothy 2:15 in regard to a Christian’s responsibility: “Do your best to present yourself to God as one approved, a worker who does not need to be ashamed and who correctly handles the word of truth.”
+Nation references 2 Timothy 2:15 in regard to a Christian’s responsibility: “Do your to present yourself to God as one approved, a worker who does not need to be ashamed and who correctly handles the word of truth.”

 Habits of holiness include studying the Bible, prayer, worship, service to others, quiet contemplation, rest, leadership, and disciple-making.
 Nation emphasizes the need for Christian vocational and volunteer leaders to attend to their personal relationships with God.
 He also advises believers to have both a dedicated prayer time and an ongoing conversation with God.

 Is my love for Christ deepening, and am I experiencing the love of Christ on a personal level?

 Does my spiritual life look different now than it did six months ago?